ninjaaron/replacing-bash-scripting-with-python/README.rst

-There are also a couple of Python supersets that allow inlining shell commands in python code. xonsh_ is one, which also provides a fully function interactive system shell experience and is the program that runs every time I open a terminal.
+There are also a couple of Python supersets that allow inlining shell commands in python code. xonsh_ is one, which also provides a fully functional interactive system shell experience and is the program that runs every time I open a terminal.
 I highly recommend it!
-I've also tried my hand at a Python preprocessor that allows inlining commands, but it's sort of still in the works.
-You can search my github account if you're desperately interested in that.
-At present, the documentation is out of date.

 .. _subprocess: https://docs.python.org/3/library/subprocess.html
 .. _Popen: